andromeda360/a360-example-repo/README.md

 ![image](a360_logo.png)

 This is the template repository to get started with A360 AI Platform.
 A360 AI is the next generation ML platform, aiming to help data scientists/ analysts focus on model development and create business values by abstracting infrastructure complexities from them.
-A360 AI's key technologies are `MDK` (Model Development Kit) and `Starpack` (zero-touch model deployment in 5-10 mins with only a few clicks).
+A360 AI's key technologies are `MDK` (Model Development Kit) and `Starpack` (single-touch model deployment in 5-10 mins with only a few clicks).
 More information can be found in [A360 AI website](https://andromeda360.ai/).

 ## Getting Started